 A review of the recommendations from the 2012 TPS was completed to identify what has changed, what has stayed the same, and recommendation of options to be considered as part of the functional design phase from Ness Avenue to Academy Road.
 Other phases of this project include:

-- Functional Design of options between Ness Avenue and Academy Road – in progress
+- Functional Design (3.4 MB) (60.5 MB) of options between Ness Avenue and Academy Road – complete

 - Detailed Design and Construction – timing and funding to be determined by Council